GeekTrainer/learn-django/Module 1.md

     * Running Your First App

-        Now that the structure is complete, views have been added, and the routes registered, it is time to run your app by entering the below link into your browser.
+        Now that the structure is complete, views have been added, and the URLs mapped, it is time to run your app by entering the below link into your browser.

             http://localhost:8000/hello_world/